tlagaly/lawnsync-app/memory-bank/activeContext.md

 - Reorganizing existing components to align with user goals
 - Creating new layout and navigation components
 - Implementing a phased transition approach to maintain app stability
+- Implementing the Tasks and Projects section with consolidated features
 - Transitioning from local MVP to hosted production environment
 - Implementing proper API key management for production environment
 - Setting up CI/CD pipeline for automated deployment